Are you looking for a martial arts school that is focused on using martial arts as a means to self improvement, rather than just fighting?

 Although these Filipino martial arts are famous because of the practical weapon defenses, they do contain self-defense techniques.
 The empty hand curriculum is sometimes known as Panantukan or Suntukan.

 Japanese Judo is a throwing art.
-Judo is one of the best martial arts for learning take-downs, tackles, and trips.
+Judo is one of the best styles for learning take-downs, tackles, and trips.

 Judo is a combative sport.
 Students compete against each other to try and score points.
 Points are given for every clean throw.
 Points can also be one by pinning your opponent to the ground and immobilizing them for half a minute.